49 Free Asset List Templates (Excel) | Personal, Business

 Non-operating assets are revenue-generating resources belonging to the company but are not used daily.

-The following assets represent non-operating assets:
+The following represent non-operating ones:

 • Short-term investments